 8. Franklin Gothic

 In the early 20th century, Morris Fuller Benton designed the Franklin Gothic typeface that got immense popularity for newspaper headlines and advertisements.
-If you want your headline to stand out and grab the reader’s eyeballs, this is the perfect font for you.
+If you want your headline to stand out and grab the reader’s eyeballs, this is one of the perfect banner fonts for you.

 1. Source Serif Pro